CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 This technique sees a significant speedup in performance.

 The above chart shows us the time spent doing our sorting we can see almost an exponential decay in time spent as depth increases.

+We see this expoenetial decay in both release and debug mode.

 ### Anti-aliasing